 In the meantime, the Babe and I visited Midori each and every Wednesday before soccer.
 Lemon Ginger Scones, Twice Baked Blueberry Croissants, Mushroom Broiche with Comté cheese, and the espresso chocolate pecan cookie, among other things.
 I found myself making playdates after soccer just so I could bring someone else a treat from Midori - and I couldn't let them eat alone.
 I'm a true Southerner, you know.

 The Babe's Birthday rolls around, and Baker Morgan sends me a draft of birthday cake designs.
 Again, to say that I was impressed is an understatement.
 Her ideas, and the way that she captured the exact theme, was impeccable.
-Baker Morgan has a talent that I haven't found since falling in love with the pastry excellence of Certified Master Baker, Arturo Diaz, who made my wedding cake ten magical years ago.
-Truly, she, too, creates magic.
+Baker Morgan and her husband, Baker Jeremy, together have a talent that I haven't found since falling in love with the pastry excellence of Certified Master Baker, Arturo Diaz, who made my wedding cake ten magical years ago.
+Truly, this dynamic duo, too, creates magic.

-Not only can she put a design on paper, but let me just tell you, Baker Morgan has one steady hand.
+Not only can the Midori team put a design on paper, but let me just tell you, they have one steady hand (hands?).
 The intricate details made the cake a work of art.
 I almost didn't want to cut it, but I handed Dear Ben the cake knife anyway.
 I'm glad I did, and I think the rest of the guests were glad too.

 Top layer, vanilla and vanilla.
 No color.
 No sprinkles.
 Nothing to turn off a 3 year old.
 Yet full of vanilla goodness.
 She even makes her own vanilla syrup.
 Woah.
 The bottom layer, chocolate cake with salted caramel mousse with a whiskey ganache.
 That sounds like a mouth full, you say?
 Tell me about it, I've been eating it during naptime all week.
 (No judging, please).